iamurali/meetingbot/data/nlu.md

 - What kinds of events do you host here?
 - By chance do you know the date of next event?
 - i want to book a appointment

+## intent:request_meeting
+- i am looking to schedule a meeting
+- make an appointment
+- arrange a meeting
+- I want to schedule a meeting
+- please schedule a meeting
+- schedule a meeting